jitinsingla/MitoXRNet/README.md

 ## Training from Scratch
 #### Data preparation:
 Data/Training
 Data in this folder is used for traingin the model from mstratch.
-The data in this flder will besplit into trining, val and test in x, y, z %
+The data in this flder will besplit into trining and val in x, y %
 1. To prepare the data for training copy raw mrc files in Data/Traning/MRCs and ground truth labels in Data/Traning/Labels Notes about data preparatiion:
 MitoRNet requires that idivudal cell is masked in raw MRC files (like using ACSeg (link)